20 Overlooked 1980s Music Videos

 One of the most accomplished artists of the video generation, Madonna made her image as the mysterious Desperately Seeking Susan thrift store fashion icon.
 Madonna is an example of the danger faced by a prodigious artist who seems to be everywhere at once and constantly reinvents herself: the earliest or most dissonant images are doomed to irrelevance.
 As Madonna has aged and continued to be proficient, many of the earliest videos that made her — “Lucky Star”, “Borderline”, etc. — have aged.
 At least she avoided the “Cher atop a battleship in her stockings” as she desperately tries to “turn back time”.

 Yet, it was her clip for “Like a Prayer”, a big risk that initially backfired, that endures today.
 Controversy erupted around the depiction of her dancing near the altar in her underwear and kissing a saint.
-Pepsi pulled her as a sponsor, cutting an ad that had “Like a Prayer” running in the background.
-Oddly the commercial got canned, while the video stuck.
+Pepsi pulled her as a sponsor, cutting an ad with “Like a Prayer” running in the background.
+Oddly, the commercial got canned, but the video stuck.
 This video is a prime example of genre storytelling at its best.

 The Police – “Every Little Thing She Does Is Magic” (A&M, 1981)